James Dowdall (Chief Justice): Later career

 He was appointed a justice of the Court of Queen's Bench (Ireland) in 1565 and was transferred to the Court of Common Pleas (Ireland) in 1577; he was also appointed Chief Justice of Munster, and sat on the Royal Commission to establish the government of that province.
 He was chosen for several diplomatic missions over the years, and conducted negotiations on behalf of the English Crown with Shane O'Neill and with the Earl of Desmond.

 In 1583 he was knighted and appointed Lord Chief Justice, but died the following year.
-According to Elrington Ball he was highly esteemed by his colleagues, and exercised a powerful political influence, especially in Ulster.
+According to Elrington Ball he was highly esteemed by his colleagues, and exercised a powerful influence on his colleagues, especially in Ulster.
+Elizabeth I as she made clear in the patent appointing him, admired him greatly, although her first choice as the new Lord Chief Justice had been Sir Lucas Dillon, the Chief Baron of the Irish Exchequer, who was something of a royal favourite.
+Dillon, however, preferred to remain as Chief Baron, so that Dowdall, who was recommended by the Privy Council of Ireland and by Dillon himself, and whom the Queen herself praised for his "good service" was the obvious choice for Lord Chief Justice.
+Her praise for Dowdall is interesting as in general she had a very poor opinion of her Irish Law Officers, deploying their "default and inefficiency", and has a practice of replacing them with English lawyers whenever a vacancy arose.